 Expert technicians from ServiceMaster by Restoration Contractors include emergency pre-cleaning in their fire and smoke damage restoration process.
 Soot and corrosive materials are thoroughly dislodged and removed from the premises.
 Smoke odors are eliminated with advanced deodorization techniques.
 The walls and ceilings are treated so that charred particles are no longer embedded in the structures.

-Fire damage can spread quickly, necessitating a call to a qualified fire and smoke damage professional like ServiceMaster by Restoration Contractors.
+Fire damage can spread quickly, necessitating a call to a qualified fire and smoke damage professional.
 The skilled fire damage restoration specialists recognize the urgency of rapid response and arrive onsite quickly to mitigate the fire and smoke damage.

 ServiceMaster by Restoration Contractors dependably serves the Fort Wayne and Northeastern Indiana residential and business communities.
 We are standing by 24 hours a day, 365 days of the year to respond to fire damage emergency calls.
-To ensure holiday safety, follow fire safety rules and keep the contact information of ServiceMaster by Restoration Contractors handy.
+To ensure holiday safety, follow fire safety rules and keep our contact information handy.